ucb-stat133/stat133-spring-2018/tutorials/15-intro-to-regex.md

 library(stringr)
 ```

-Although R has built-in functios to perform regex operations, I’ve found
+Although R has built-in functions to perform regex operations, I’ve
-that functions from `"stringr"` are more user friendly (i.e. they have a
+found that functions from `"stringr"` are more user friendly (i.e. they
-more consistent naming style).
+have a more consistent naming style).

 ## Data Log File